-- All students can meet even exceed the outcomes established in Our Vision for the Education of all Children. - All students can meet even exceed the outcomes established in Board Policy for graduation requirements and grade level promotion/retention standards - All students will have multiple ways of learning and demonstrating that they have learned those things required by district graduation requirements and grade level promotion/retention standards. - Student success is a self-fulfilling process; the more we believe that all students can be successful and the more students experience success, the more success will happen. - We have the ability within our district and community to develop the resources necessary to ensure that all students experience success. - The achievement of this belief will take place in a life-long learning environment for Board, staff, students, and parents. - Board Policy for graduation requirements and grade level promotion/retention standards.
+- All students can meet and exceed the outcomes established in Board Policy for graduation requirements and grade level promotion/retention standards. - All students will have multiple ways of learning and demonstrating that they have learned those things required by district graduation requirements and grade level promotion/retention standards. - Student success is a self-fulfilling process; the more we believe that all students can be successful and the more students experience success, the more success will happen. - · We have the ability within our district and community to develop the resources necessary to ensure that all students experience success

-STATEGIES AND PROGRAMS THAT MAINTAIN A HIGH LEVEL OF SCHOOL SAFETY EMERGENCY RESPONSE PLAN
+STRATEGIES AND PROGRAMS THAT MAINTAIN A HIGH LEVEL OF SCHOOL SAFETY EMERGENCY RESPONSE PLAN